 Prague is one of my favorite European cities.
 It’s beautiful, romantic, and filled with history and culture.
 But my favorite thing about Prague is that it is also filled with quirky, unique sculptures and statues.
 In fact, the capital city of Czech Republic is home to some of the strangest and most famous statues in Europe.
-Here’s a quick look at my five favorite statues in Prague.
+Here’s a quick look at my nine favorite statues in Prague.

 Weird crawling baby statues in Prague

 I didn’t know what to think about these giant crawling baby statues in Prague.
 You can find them in Kampa Park just south of the Charles Bridge.
 This public art display called Babies was created by sculptor David Černy.
 While it is intriguing, weird, and kinda disturbing, it is also fun if visiting Prague with kids.
 Literally, kids were crawling up the butts and mounting these faceless babies as only innocent children and drunk people would.